polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-inline-scripts.md

     command: [python3, -u, script.py]
 ```

-This example create a file under filename `script.py` in the init section and executes the script in the main container.
+This example creates a file `script.py` in the init section and executes it in the main container.

 Similar to all other init containers, we could provide a custom path where the file should be initializer: